ProTradeHQ local-growth challenge

 Record profile views, calls, direction requests, quote requests, and booked jobs so rankings connect to revenue.

-You leave with assets, not theory.
+You leave with a local visibility system, not theory.

 • check_circleGBP category checklist